ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

     volumeID: volume_id
     fsType: ext4
 ```
-4. Now you can apply with these command below
+4. Now you can apply with this command below
 ```
 kubectl apply -f volume-deployment.yaml
 ```